j-isreal/x2go-docker/README.md

 This system also works as a VERY cheap remote-desktop for anyone who wants a desktop on the cloud for anything from working remotely or browse internet where there are VPN restrictions.

-Note you can run like 2-3 desktops over a cheap DigitalOcean/Linode like VPS.
+Note you can run like 2-3 desktops over a cheap DigitalOcean like VPS.

 ## Need support?